-A mention of Tanzania is incomplete without mentioning the magnificent Kilimanjaro.
-Standing at 5,985 meters (19,341 feet), it cuts an imposing figure and is a joy to behold whether you climb or just gaze at it.
+A mention of Tanzania is incomplete without mentioning the magnificent Mount Kilimanjaro.
+Standing at 5,985 meters (19,341 feet), it cuts an imposing figure and is a joy to behold whether you Climbing Mount Kilimanjaro or just gaze at it.
 Known as ‘KilemaKyaro’ meaning ‘that which cannot be conquered’ in the local language, the snow-covered peak is the highest free-standing mountain on earth.

 Given its status as the tallest mountain in Africa it should be difficult to climb, right?
-Contrary to perception, it’s not beyond a person with good physical condition.
-The ascent of the formidable mountain is through five distinct routes, each representing different degrees of difficulty, climate, and vegetation.
+Contrary to perception, it’s not beyond a person with a good physical condition.
+The Mount Kilimanjaro Trekking is accessible through five distinct routes, each representing different degrees of difficulty, climate, and vegetation.

 Most popular, least difficult, economical and the shortest way to the summit is the Marangu Route.
 Known as “Tourist Route” or the “Coca Cola Route”, it’s a busy route and attracts nearly half the climbers.
 Not the most scenic, it has provision for accommodation along the route and takes five days to reach the top.